-The Scottish Staffordshire Bull Terrier Rescue is an entirely voluntary organisation.
-We are totally dependant on donations and fundraising efforts.
+Scottish Staffordshire Bull Terrier Rescue is registered Scottish Charitable Incorporated Organisation.
+We have no paid staff and are an entirely voluntary organisation.
+We are fully dependant on donations and fundraising efforts.

-Everybody that contacts the SSBTR with a view to adopting a Stafford, do so because they claim to love the breed.
-However, not many people seem to have taken on board that this is a RESCUE, we are not breeders, as such we are looking for kind, loving, permanent homes prepared to take on a RESCUE dog.
-This means that the dogs that we are trying to re-home may not be the Crufts-winning, sleek-coated gladiator of a dog that your next-door neighbour has.
-In fact it is more likely to be a slightly ragged but loveable rogue with possibly middle age spread setting in (maybe a case of fleas to boot).
-If you are a genuine lover of animals and feel that you could offer a better quality of life to one of our” little darlings” then PLEASE PLEASE contact us on one of the telephone numbers listed under our SSBTR Contact Details page.
+Everybody that contacts the SSBTR with a view to adopting an SBT, do so because they claim to love the breed.
+However, not many people seem to have taken on board that this is a rescue, we are not breeders, as such we are looking for kind, loving, permanent homes prepared to take on a rescue dog.

 Originally set up in England 1971 by Mr Vic Pounds, a branch was later opened in Glasgow in the following year by Mrs Joanna Mason.
 The Scottish Rescue as it is today was started in 1973 by Kay Carmichael (now the Dowager Duchess of Hamilton).